Face Detection & Verification

 Refer to this permission request code for the complete example.

-Selfie Capture Flow (Enrollment)β
+Selfie Capture Flow (Enrollment)โ

 Use the built-in Selfie Check flow to capture a normalized face image for enrollment, then compute and store its FaceNet embedding.
+This entire flow works identically on both platforms.

 // ...